MissDianaFlora/Processing-big-data-for-sentiment-analysis-and-time-series-forecasting/README.md

-# Project Title: Sentiment Forecasting in Tweets Using Long Short-Term Memory Model with MongoDB for Big Data Storage and Processing
+# Project Title: Sentiment Forecasting of Tweets Using Long Short-Term Memory Model with MongoDB for Big Data Storage and Processing

 ## Overview
 The "Sentiment Forecasting in Tweets" project aims to utilize advanced machine learning techniques, specifically Long Short-Term Memory (LSTM) neural networks, to accurately predict sentiment trends in social media tweets.
 This predictive model will be supported by MongoDB, a robust NoSQL database, serving as the primary technology for big data storage and processing.
 The project addresses the growing need for real-time sentiment analysis in various sectors, enabling stakeholders to make informed decisions based on public sentiment, optimize marketing strategies, and enhance customer engagement.